 Removing the I/O board

-- 1. Follow the procedure in Before working inside your computer.

-- 2. Remove the base cover.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the base cover.

-- 3. Remove the fan.

 The following image indicates the location of the I/O-board and provides a visual representation of the removal procedure.